After successfully introducing the tea bag to Britain, Tetley grew to lead the market.

 Joseph took on his son, Joseph Tetley Jr (1850 – 1935) and long-term employee Samuel Furniss as partners in the business from 1871.
 Tetley & Co also expanded into blending and packaging tea for itself.

 Joseph Tetley and his son acquired the Ackland and Furniss stakes in 1880.
 By this time the premises were at 31 Fenchurch Street.
-The company established a sales agency in America from 1888.
+The firm established a sales agency in New York from 1888.

 Joseph Tetley & Sons was incorporated as public company in 1907, and as a private company a year later.
 By this time the company was a leading London wholesale tea dealer.
 By 1913 the American business had substantially expanded, and a subsidiary company was established in New York.